Independent Banking Advisory Service

 Don't expect any assistance from the FOS - as whilst profiteering by banks has been documented recently by BBC and others in highlighting 'specialist' banking units set up specifically to profit from business distress - that behavior has been evident at IBAS for more than the last decade with little being done to prevent it by Regulators or Government who both turned a blind eye to suggestions that the UK Banking Industry was plundering Businesses and their personal assets.

 IBAS investigate such cases individually in order to identify defences and claims which may be brought by the customer and if possible obtain litigation funding.

 Or telephone (during office hours only) on 01487 843444 for confidential conversation

 IBAS aim to provide good specialist advice and resolution before litigation if possible but if IBAS is involved immediately after demand for payment by a bank, our aim is to gain all information which we know is necessary to assess legal arguments - against existing case law.
 IBAS lay the 'groundwork' for successful defences or banking claims by first preserving any defences which then exist and yes, we have assisted in many cases which have been won by our members after litigation in the County Court, High Court and the Court of Appeal.

-So, IBAS experience and knowledge will be extremely important in supporting any business banking customer in dispute with their bank. - See information below on case with IBAS member Keith Elliott - where the bank is seeking payment from his personal guarantees:
+So, IBAS experience and knowledge will be extremely important in supporting any business banking customer in dispute with their bank.

 After 25 years of investigating business banking cases we know nobody can claim they have a 'formula for guaranteed success' on business bank debt claims.
 But, knowing what can be achieved from IBAS strategies developed and finely tuned since 1992 - means that IBAS can 'shorten the odds' to success with your claim.